 ACADEMIC BIO

-Dr. Sará King is a UCLA-trained neuroscientist, political and learning scientist, critical theorist, medical anthropologist, social entrepreneur, public speaker, and certified yoga and meditation instructor.
-Dr. King specializes in researching and teaching about the relationship between mindfulness, community alternative medicine, and social justice.
+Dr. Sará King is a Mother, a neuroscientist, political and learning scientist, medical anthropologist, social entrepreneur, public speaker, and certified yoga and meditation instructor.
+She is an internationally recognized thought leader in the interdisciplinary field that examines the role of social justice, art, and mindfulness in neuroscience.

-Most recently, she has been awarded the Oregon Fellowship for Diversity in Research, a Garrison Institute Fellowship Award, and the Society for Neuroscience Neuroscience Scholars award, as well as she has been invited to be a part of Google’s Vitality Labs – their well-being think tank.
+Since 2019, she has been awarded several prestigious fellowships, including the Oregon Fellowship for Diversity in Research, the Society for Neuroscience Neuroscience Scholars award, the Garrison Institute Fellowship and the Restored Warriors Fellowship.
+She is also a part of Google’s Vitality Labs – their well-being think tank, as a resident expert in the relationship between individual and collective healing and well-being.

-Dr. King is the creator of the “Science of Social Justice” framework for research and facilitation which stipulates that well-being and social justice are one and the same thing.
-She has been invited to give talks and to create trauma healing circles and meditations based off of the Science of Social Justice for Nike, the Jordan Brand, the Ford Foundation, Mobius, Google, UC Berkeley, Stanford University, OHSU, UCLA, and UCSF.
+Dr. King is the creator of the “Science of Social Justice” framework for research and facilitation which stipulates that well-being and social justice are one and the same thing, as well as the “Systems-Based Awareness Map” a model of the relationship between individual and collective awareness and well-being.
+She has been invited to give keynotes, offer scientific consulting, creative collaboration, and to create trauma healing circles and meditations based off of her research for Nike, the Jordan Brand, the Ford Foundation, the Museum of Modern Art, Google, The Greater Good Science Center at UC Berkeley, Oxford University, Columbia University, OHSU, UCLA, UCSF, and Harvard Medical School, among others.

-In 2020, Dr. King’s the “Science of Social Justice” framework was invited to create collaborations with the Museum of Modern Art in NY, in their “Artful Practices for Well-Being” project, marking the first time that a Black woman scientist has had her original scientific framework featured as a part of an internationally acclaimed art exhibit – featuring the work of the world renowned African-American artist Betye Saar.
-She developed her second collaboration with MoMA, entitled “The Art and Science of Hope and Justice” with her mentor Dr. Dan Siegel and their colleague Orlando Villaraga, which was picked up by the United Nations and the World Health Organization to be launched as a part of their 75th anniversary celebration.
+Dr. King is a regular collaborator with the Museum of Modern Art in NY.
+Her first collaboration with the MoMA NY was a meditation based off of her “Science of Social Justice” research framework, reocrded through their “Artful Practices for Well-Being” project.
+This marked the first time that a Black woman scientist has had her original scientific framework featured as a part of an internationally acclaimed art exhibit – featuring the work of the world renowned African-American artist Betye Saar.
+It will be on display – in person and virtually – at the MoMA for all of 2021.
+Dr. King’s second collaboration with the MoMA, entitled “The Art and Science of Hope and Justice” was developed with her mentor Dr. Dan Siegel and their colleague, musician and poet Orlando Villaraga.
+This project was picked up by the United Nations and the World Health Organization to be launched as a part of their 75th anniversary celebration.
+Her most recent collaboration with MoMA NY was “Awareness and Art as a Catalyst for Healing” with Orlando Villaraga, the first university-affiliated study in MoMA’s history.

 Sará received a B.A. in Linguistics, and a B.A. in Black Studies from Pitzer College in 2005, minoring in Spanish.
 Afterwards, she received a Masters in Afro-American Studies and Political Science from U.C.L.A., where she concentrated in Education.
 During her M.A. program, she studied the politics of the post-racial phenomenon and it’s implications for pervasive educational inequalities.

 Recently, she earned her Ph.D. in Education at U.C.L.A. in 2017, in their division of Urban Schooling, where she concentrated in anthropology and neuroscience to develop her methodological approach as a mixed-methods researcher and ethnographer.
+Sará is honored to have been mentored by her advisors Dr. Thomas Philip (U.C.L.A.) and Dr. Mary Helen Immordino-Yang (U.S.C.) during her doctoral program.

-Sará is very proud to have been a participant in the Dalai Lama’s Mind and Life Institute Inaugural International Research Institute in Kyoto, Japan in 2019.
+Dr. King is also very proud to have been a participant in the Dalai Lama’s Mind and Life Institute Inaugural International Research Institute in Kyoto, Japan in 2019.
 Here, she was one of 75 thought leaders and scholars in the field of meditation research invited to discuss the the latest advances in research in neuroscience, psychology, and Buddhist philosophy to produce innovative approaches in the advancement of contemplative studies.

 YOGA, MINDFULNESS & MEDITATION BIO